ARM-software/AVH/DoxyGen/simulation/src/hints_and_tips.md

  - Disable GUI visualisation, as it often is not supported by a host and not needed in CI testing.
 Fot this following is required:
    - Set FVP configuration parameter `<board>.visualisation.disable-visualisation=1` for the board instance on the target FVP.
 For example for Corstone-315 FVP it should be `mps4_board.visualisation.disable-visualisation=1`.
    - For targets with HDLCD such as Corstone-315 FVP, additionally disable the visualisation for HDLCD as `vis_hdlcd.disable_visualisation=1`.
- - Redirect the outputs to a log file as explained in \ref console.
+ - Redirect the console outputs to a log file as explained in \ref console.
  - Ensure the program execution is exited when required by the test. \ref stop explains options for such exit.
  - For faster execution and simpler implementation you can run.
 See for example [Running multiple configurations with GitHub Actions](./../../infrastructure/html/avh_gh_actions.html#avh_gh_matrix).